mckennapsean/dissertation/content/08-discuss.md

 and evaluated by other real-world designers.

-In this dissertation, we have presented a novel visualization design process model, the design activity framework, which begins to address the messy, iterative, and multilinear process of real-world visualization design.
-The overall goal of this work is to help guide visualization designers through the design process, encourage visualization designers to consider new design methods for generation or evaluation, and assist the compact communication of a design process, as in [@fig:timelines].
-We consider all design models to be a work in progress, and the design activity framework is by no means excluded.
-Further validating this framework against additional visualization design projects, with a variety of different visualization designers, and in more pedagogical settings leads to interesting avenues for future work.

 The design activity framework bridges creative design with an engineering process model, but there is plenty of future work to pursue and explore along these lines.
 For instance, we reviewed a handful of design models which use a